Olive flounder: Names

+In English, it is often referred to as "Japanese flounder" or "Korean flatfish" when mentioned in the context of those countries.

+Description

 It reaches a length of 103 cm and a weight of 9.1 kg.
 In 2017 its genome and transcriptome was sequenced as a model to study flatfish asymmetry.

+Biology

 Habitat and diet

 The olive flounder is often found in soft and muddy offshore, coastal areas where the water level goes down to 100 m in depth.
-The temperature of water in these areas range from 21- 24 °C or 69 -75 °F. Some flounder have been found in the Mariana Trench.
+The temperature of water in these areas range from 21–24 °C or 69–75 °F. Some flounder have been found in the Mariana Trench.

 Olive flounder typically eat fish spawn, crustaceans, polychaetes, and small fish.